 What Yeast Look Like in Your Stool

-Candida is a white yeast, so look for white patches in your stool--it could be Candida.
+Candida is a white yeast, so look for white patches in your stool—it could be Candida.
 The most prevalent form of Candida, Candida albicans, is a germ tube growing yeast.
 Not all Candida grow hyphal germ tubes; however, around 80% of all yeast infections are caused by Candida albicans.
 So, chances are, if you suspect yeast to be colonizing your digestive system, you are most likely to have Candida albicans.
 Look for long hyphal growths of the yeast in your stool.
-In severe cases you should see stringy white cords that indicate a lot of yeast growing in your gut.
+In severe (and probably rare) cases, you should see stringy white cords that indicate a lot of yeast growing in your gut.
 If you see any white patches or stringy white strands in your stool, it may be Candida.
-Yet, such white material could also just be mucous in your stool.
-You may have to take the stool out of the toilet and wash it with water to see just how sturdy the white material is.
-Mucous, as you know, will be soft and probably wash away as you agitate it.
-Masses of Candida will not be as water soluble as mucous and should retain their shape to some extent after washing.
-As mentioned, pictures of yeast in the stool are available at the bottom of this article!

 Candida Stool Test